loafey/master-thesis/Thesis/4.0. Compiling System-level functional language/Language ABI.typ

 As said before in @CompilingCompilationTarget, SLFL only uses one stack frame during normal execution, as functions are always tail call optimized.

-When functions are called there are some requirements that must be fulfilled:
+When functions are called there are requirements that must be fulfilled:
-#indent(6)[
+#indent(9)[
   - Register `R15` is set to an address which points to a valid stack.
   - The address in `R15` must be a multiple of 8 (4 on a 32 bit system).
   - The stack size should be big enough for all variables in the function.
   - The current stack frame can be reset.
+  - All expected arguments exist on the stack.
+  - All arguments are properly aligned.
 ]